mindbrainlab/qunex_tutorials/guides/nuisance_signal_regression.md

 image resolution, located in `sessions/<session id>/images/segmentation/freesurfer/mri/aparc+aseg_bold.nii.gz`.
-Based on the segmentation, three masks are defined: a ventricle mask (V) containing all voxels identified as any of the ventricles, a white matter mask (WM) containing all voxels identified as white matter, and a whole brain mask (WB) that contains all voxels identified as gray matter.
+Based on the segmentation, three masks are defined: a ventricle mask (V) containing all voxels identified as any of the ventricles, a white matter mask (WM) containing all voxels identified as white matter, and a whole-brain mask (WB) that contains all voxels identified as gray matter.
 After these masks are created, it erodes them by removing all voxels that share a surface (for V and WM masks) or more than nine edges (for WB mask) with voxels not included in the mask.
 Then it computes and saves the mean signal across all the voxels in each of the masks.